sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 Managed keys are further encrypted by AWS and the keys are regularly rotated by AWS

+SSE KMS allows to create access logs of who used the keys to access what objects.

 * Client Side Encryption must be created by the client

 ## Transfer Acceleration